jaiswaldj/jaiswaldj/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Linux World
+- 🔭 I’m currently working on ...??
 - 🌱 I’m currently learning ...something
 - 👯 I’m looking to collaborate on ...job
 - 🤔 I’m looking for help with ...AWS and Data Science